FoNDUE-HTR/Documentation/CLUSTERS.md

 salloc --partition=debug-gpu --time=00:10:00 --gpus=1
 ```

-- `salloc` asks for a GPU
-- `--partition` says which kind of GPU you need.
-- `--time` says for how long you want it
-- `--gpus` says how many GPUs you need
-- `--ntasks` allows to run parallel distributed jobs, and specifies the number of processes (or tasks) that run simultaneously
-- `--cpus-per-task` sets the number of CPU per task, it should be equal to the amount of threads.
-- `--mem` sets the minimum amount of CPU RAM (not the GPU!)
-- `--gres` allows you to select a GPU with a minimum quantity of RAM

 A description of all the partitions is available [online](https://doc.eresearch.unige.ch/hpc/slurm), with the maximum time for each of them.
 - `debug-gpu` is available for 15mn max
 - `shared-gpu` is available for 12h max